devfile/registry-support/deploy/chart/devfile-registry/README.md

 - Helm CLI, version 3 or higher
 - Knowledge of your cluster's ingress domain

-## Installing the Devfile Registry
+## Installing the Devfile Registry on Kubernetes

-Run the following command to install the devfile registry on to your cluster:
+Run the following command to install the devfile registry on to your Kubernetes Cluster:

 ```
 helm install <release-name> <path-to-chart> --set global.ingress.domain=<ingress-domain>